Corporate Income Tax

 • Stability of the income tax regime with respect to dividends and profits distribution in force at the time the agreement is entered into;

 • Right of non-discrimination in relation to local investors.
-Under the mining regime, local mining companies may enter into stability agreements and investment promotion measures that guarantee them, for 10, 12 or 15 years, among others, the following:
+On the other hand, under the mining regime, local mining companies may enter into stability agreements and investment promotion measures that guarantee them, for 10 or 15 years, among others, the following:

 • Stability of the overall tax regime;